 Edward works as the chief risk officer for a large regional bank.
 With a recent shift in strategic initiatives, the bank’s environment has grown more dynamic and complex.
 These initiatives marked a big change in terms of how the bank aims to conduct business.

 Acquiring available talent is a constant struggle for Edward.
 Very few individuals have the niche enterprise risk management skill set and experience to fill the roles that Edward needs most.
-Consequently, Edward takes on responsibility for doing everything, all at once, all the time – and that’s certainly unsustainable.
+Consequently, Edward takes on responsibility for doing everything, all at once, all the time, and that’s unsustainable.

 Sometimes, Edward is simply too busy putting out fires and managing too many disparate risk disciplines to focus deeply on any area of risk.
-He knows that he could get some traction if only he had more resources.
+He knows that he could get some traction if only he had the right resources.

 Jeanine works as the chief compliance officer at a larger bank, and a lack of resources is one problem she doesn’t struggle with.
 Jeanine’s position is more manageable than Edward’s in a lot of ways, but she has her own challenges to tackle.

-Now, Jeanine’s team has plenty of people – so many, in fact, that it’s hard for Jeanine to remember who’s who and who does what.
+Now, Jeanine’s team has so many people that it’s hard for Jeanine to remember who’s who and who does what.
 The lines of communication constantly feel jumbled.
 The entire risk management framework was dashed together to solve a pressing regulatory problem.
 But with that task in the rearview, what’s next?

 The first line feels like it’s stuck in a maze of risk management processes.
 Without an ability to see through the inner workings, first-line team members don’t have a solid sense of where risk is lurking in the organization.
 At the same time, stakeholders are evaluating the organization’s big risk management budget, and they wonder what value they’re getting.